fusepilot/create-cep-extension/README.md

 The build directory will be packaged into a ````.zxp```` in the bin directory.

+## Communicating with Extendscript

+There are two helper methods that you can import and use to ease Extendscript communication.

+### `loadExtendscript(extendScriptFileName: string): Promise`

+Loads and evaluates the specified file in the src/extendscript directory.
+Returns a promise with the result.

+### `evalExtendscript(code: string): Promise`

+Evaluates the specified code.
+Returns a Promise.

+## Other helper methods

+### `openURLInDefaultBrowser(url: string)`

+Opens the url in the default browser.
+Will also work when viewing outside the target application in a browser.

 ## Troubleshooting

 If you get errors when running ````yarn run bin````, you probably need to build first, ````yarn run build````.

 ## Contributing